dteal/dckx/README.md

 panels, and to output a text file containing relevant text for each panel.

 	Program: parser.py
-	Input: Nothing, it's a script
+	Input: Nothing, it's a script so you just put it in the same folder as your files
 	Output: A folder full of newly formatted files

 ##Postprocessing